Bring Your Own Token

 }

-What to do next: Direct your users to the Bloom enrollment page.
-When they enter their email, Bloom will automatically find their processor token — no invite code needed.
-Their bank account is automatically linked via the processor token.
+What to do next: Direct users to the Bloom enrollment page at app.bloomplus.com/[organizationslug].
+When they enter their email, Bloom automatically finds their processor token.
+No invite code is needed.
+Their bank account is linked automatically.

 Mode 2: Invite Tokens

-Your send an email + a processor token for each user to the API, and receive invite tokens for each user.
-Once a user has been registered via the API, they input their email and invite token in Bloom+ to begin enrollment.
-After entering their information, their bank account is automatically linked.
+You send an email and a processor token for each user and receive an invite code per user.
+Once registered via the API, users enter their email and invite code in Bloom+ to begin enrollment.
+Their bank account is automatically linked via the processor token.

 Request: